mrsdo/sinatra-using-erb/README.md

 <% end %>
 ```

 As you can see, only the second `<p>` tag was sent to the browser.
 This example is a bit silly, because 1 will never be equal to 2.

 However, imagine that you work at Facebook and that you have a method called `logged_in?` that returns `true` if a user is logged in and `false` if they're not.
 You could then show different content based on whether or not a user is logged in.
+The following is an example of what this code may look like:

 ```erb
 <% if logged_in? %>